nextsnake/nextcore/docs/events.rst

 Events
 ======
-This is a document showing you the arguments from the different instances of :class:`Dispatcher <common.Dispatcher>` in the library.
+This is a document showing you the arguments from the different instances of :class:`common.Dispatcher` in the library.

 Raw Dispatcher
 --------------